IBM-Cloud/vpc-instance-extension/README.md

 - You will create a view and an alert on Activity Tracker with LogDNA filtering VSI creation logs.
 - The logs are then passed to Cloud functions Python action as JSON.
 The action then  reserves a floating IP to the newly provisioned VSI(instance) using the instance ID in the passed JSON.

-[IBM Cloud Activity Tracker with LogDNA](https://cloud.ibm.com/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-getting-started) records user-initiated activities that change the state of a service in IBM Cloud. **In addition, you can be alerted about actions as they happen.**
+[IBM Cloud Activity Tracker with LogDNA](https://cloud.ibm.com/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-getting-started) records user-initiated activities that change the state of a service in IBM Cloud. **In addition, you can be alerted about events as they happen.** In simply words, the services logs lines associated with changes(events) to the cloud and alerts on matching log lines.

 With [IBM Cloud Functions](https://cloud.ibm.com/functions/), you can use your favorite programming language to write lightweight code that runs app logic in a scalable way.
-You can run code on-demand with HTTP-based API requests from applications or run code in response to IBM Cloud services and third-party events. **A web action is accessible through a REST interface without the need for credentials.**
+You can run code in response to IBM Cloud services and third-party events. **A web action is accessible through a REST interface without the need for credentials.**

 ![](images/Extend_vpc.png)